 The most discomfort state any person can be in is when battling illness and the painful experience the patient faces from the underlying condition.
 When sick, the patient risks many misfortunes, and pain is the most common unpleasant feeling; the victim may do anything to manage the situation.
 In this article, we explain the composition, intake mode, and side effects that may arise upon absorption.

 Marijuana exists in various biological compounds, namely cannabinoids that include cannabidiol(CBD) and tetrahydrocannabinolic (THC).
 THC is mind-altering, while CBD is not with cannabinoids varying amounts depending on the type of marijuana.
 Different stains present different effects based on the ratio quantity of the cannabinoids prevailing.
-Medical marijuana uses for chemotherapy patients provides treatment by applying two certified drugs.
+Weed Smart medical marijuana uses for chemotherapy patients provides treatment by applying two certified drugs.
 First, Dronabinol is a gelatin capsule with synthetic THC that serves as nausea and vomiting remedy for cancer patients undergoing chemotherapy.
 Nabilone also contains a synthetic cannabinoid and serves as an alternative for managing nausea and vomiting in cancer patients.

-Generally, medical cannabis sativa can either be smoked or eaten, and its effects will differ according to the method used.
+According to Cannabis Marketing by a9, medical cannabis sativa can either be smoked or eaten, and its effects will differ according to the method used.
 Edible marijuana, when taken orally either by mixing in drinks or cooking oils, the intake of THC is poor, and the absorption may take longer.
 Upon absorption, the liver processes it to produce a second psychoactive compound that changes the mood differently.
 Regulating the amount of THC is advised to avoid overdose.
 On the other hand, THC absorption is faster when smoked, leading to a quick body response.

 Medical marijuana uses for chemotherapy patients presents side effects when used.
 The information about medical marijuana effects is shallow because more research is yet to be conducted.
 The amount of dosage and the combination of THC and CBD may influence the side effects in one person to another.
 However, the most common products include fainting, hallucinations, dizziness and falling, increased heart rates, drowsiness, and reduced appetite.
 The relationship of cannabis with other medicines is not yet established, and consulting your doctor for guidance is vital.